Marsh: Types of marshes

 Marshes differ depending mainly on their location and salinity.
-Both of these factors greatly influence the range and scope of animal and plant life that can survive and reproduce in these environments.
+These factors greatly influence the range and scope of animal and plant life that can survive and reproduce in these environments.
 The three main types of marsh are salt marshes, freshwater tidal marshes, and freshwater marshes.
-These three can be found worldwide and each contains a different set of organisms.
+These three can be found worldwide, and each contains a different set of organisms.

 Salt marshes

 Saltwater marshes are found around the world in mid to high latitudes, wherever there are sections of protected coastline.
 They are located close enough to the shoreline that the motion of the tides affects them, and, sporadically, they are covered with water.
 They flourish where the rate of sediment buildup is greater than the rate at which the land level is sinking.
 Salt marshes are dominated by specially adapted rooted vegetation, primarily salt-tolerant grasses.

 Salt marshes are most commonly found in lagoons, estuaries, and on the sheltered side of a shingle or sandspit.
 The currents there carry the fine particles around to the quiet side of the spit, and sediment begins to build up.
 These locations allow the marshes to absorb the excess nutrients from the water running through them before they reach the oceans and estuaries.
 These marshes are slowly declining.
-Coastal development and urban sprawl has caused significant loss of these essential habitats.
+Coastal development and urban sprawl have caused significant loss of these essential habitats.

 Freshwater tidal marshes

-Although considered a freshwater marsh, this form of marsh is affected by the ocean tides.
+Although considered a freshwater marsh, the ocean tides affect this form of marsh.
 However, without the stresses of salinity at work in its saltwater counterpart, the diversity of the plants and animals that live in and use freshwater tidal marshes is much higher than in salt marshes.
-The most serious threats to this form of marsh are the increasing size and pollution of the cities surrounding them.
+The most severe threats to this form of marsh are the increasing size and pollution of the cities surrounding them.

 Freshwater marshes

-Ranging greatly in both size and geographic location, freshwater marshes make up the most common form of wetland in North America.
+Ranging greatly in size and geographic location, freshwater marshes make up North America's most common form of wetland.
 They are also the most diverse of the three types of marsh.
 Some examples of freshwater marsh types in North America are:

 Wet meadows

-Wet meadows occur in areas such as shallow lake basins, low-lying depressions, and the land between shallow marshes and upland areas.
-They also occur on the edges of large lakes and rivers.
+Wet meadows occur in shallow lake basins, low-lying depressions, and the land between shallow marshes and upland areas.
+They also happen on the edges of large lakes and rivers.
 Wet meadows often have very high plant diversity and high densities of buried seeds.
-They are regularly flooded, but are often dry in the summer.
+They are regularly flooded but are often dry in the summer.